Co-design of aperiodic sampled-data min-jumping rules for linear impulsive, switched impulsive and sampled-data systems: Examples

 \section{Examples}

-We provide several illustrative examples.
-The infinite-dimensional conditions stated in the main results of the paper are checked using the package SOSTOOLS \cite{sostools3} and the semidefinite programming solver SeDuMi \cite{Sturm:01a}.
+We provide several \blue{simple} illustrative examples. \blue{Although simple, some of these results are interesting from an educational viewpoint as the impact of the different parts of the system onto its stability is immediately clear from their formulation.} The infinite-dimensional conditions stated in the main results of the paper are checked using the package SOSTOOLS \cite{sostools3} and the semidefinite programming solver SeDuMi \cite{Sturm:01a}.
 Examples of sum of squares programs can be found in \cite{Briat:13d,Briat:14f,Briat:15f}.